ozyurtf/cpu-scheduler/README.md

 1) The way these threads pass information to each others.
 2) Ensuring that two threads don't interfere with each other.
-3) Ordering the threads properly if there is dependency.
+3) Ordering the threads properly if there is a dependency.

 Until now we have talked about scenarios in which multiple entities access/share/modify the shared resources simultaneously.
-This situation may (and will) end up with many problems it is not handled properly.
+This situation may (and will) end up with many problems if it is not handled properly.

-And the **Read-Modify-Write Cycles** is a concept that are useful to address these potential problems.
+And the **Read-Modify-Write Cycles** is a concept that are useful to explain before going through different solutions for preventing these problems.

+## Read-Modify-Write Cycles

-**Read-Modify-Write Cycles:** When multiple processes or threads are accessing/sharing/modifying the shared data, a specific sequence of operations must be performed in order to ensure data consistency and integrity.
+When multiple processes or threads are accessing/sharing/modifying the shared data, a specific sequence of operations must be performed in order to ensure data consistency and integrity.
 This sequence of operations is what we call **Read-Modify-Write Cycle**.
 The goal is for the code to reach consistent/same view of the data.

 **Read**: Reading the current value of a memory location from the memory is called **read**.
 **Modify**: Some operation is performed on the value that was read from a memory location and this is called **modify**.